Aili Nenola: Research

 Nenola examined gender systems in Finland as they were represented in both contemporary society and traditional Finnish-Karelians cultures through her exploration of folklore.
 She analyzed kinship networks and marriage customs as depicted in literature, noting that traditionally men held power and authority.
 Portrayals of women, even if they were the protagonist, were characterized as submissive.
 She found that it was typical for female characters to be morally culpable for the actions of their male counterparts.
 Her main work from the 1970s when she assisted Honko was on translations of the Ingrian Laments.
 It took 20 years to bring her thesis to final publication.
 She collected between 600 and 700 texts, mostly of wedding laments and provided both the original texts and translations into English.
 Nenola examined the tradition of mourning texts as they appeared in the Ingrian region across both Finland and Russia.
 Rather than analyzing the socio-political battleground of the region, as was typical of other studies of the Ingrian culture, she looked at the distinct tradition of women's poetry.
 Employing an interdisciplinary method including anthropology, social psychology, sociology, and theology, her work sought to determine how lamentations were used in society and the meaning behind the tradition.
 Her approach, using techniques from women's studies were influential, and could be seen in other analysis of the genre, such as a study, Kahden maailman välillä (Between Two Worlds) by Laura Jetsu.

 Personal life

-In 1966–1988 Aili Nenola was married to Jussi Kallio, and they had two children.
+Between 1966–1988 Aili Nenola was married to Jussi Kallio, and they had two children.
 Their daughter Helena Kallio is an actor and writer.